 How will orders that I add manually and charge to a saved card on file be impacted?

 These orders will be treated as described above.
 If the initial manually-added order fails, auto charge will be set to no.

 How will this impact orders created from the “Create order” process in Campaign Builder?

-The "Create order" process will not be affected.
-Users will still be able to choose if an order created via automation has auto charge set to on or off when creating the campaign.
-If auto charge is set to yes, Max Classic will retry payment if the initial attempt fails.
+The "Create order" process will also be affected by this change.
+When users choose an order to be created via automation and have auto charge set to on when creating the campaign if the initial attempt fails then the auto charge will flip to no. Max Classic will not retry the payment if the initial attempt fails.